OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-quickstart.md

 docker-compose logs -f nitro
 ```

-### Appendix B: Depositing ETH
+### Appendix B: Depositing ETH/Native token

-If you need to deposit more ETH into either your validator or batch poster addresses, run this command on the base directory of the setup script, replacing `0xYourPrivateKey` with the private key of the account that will send the ETH, and `<AMOUNT>` with the amount of ETH to send:
+If you need to deposit more ETH or native tokens into either your Orbit chain account, run this command on the base directory of the setup script, replacing `0xYourPrivateKey` with the private key of the account that will send the ETH, and `<AMOUNT>` with the amount of ETH or your native token to send:

 Using Arbitrum Goerli: